BC-MAY-21-ROR/proyecto-proy-t03/README.md

 ![BrightCoders Logo](img/logo-bc.png)

-# Let Me Help You
+# Nombre del Proyecto
-Definan un nombre para su proyecto
+Let Me Help You

 ## Problematica que atiende
 In order to help people to have a first approach with a professional about mental health, a platform will be created where they can have access to a catalog of specialists, this through a chat or video call.